 The quaint towns of Kullu and Manali, due to their proximity, are considered a single destination and are referred to in a pair.
 The Kullu valley is blessed with temples and sightseeing locations.
 That is the reason why every year a number of tourists visit these places for the sake of adventure and fun.
 The valley that lies between lower and greater regions of the Himalayas is surrounded by deodar and pine forests.
 Overflowing with natural grandeur and abundant with flora-fauna, a trip to Kullu Manali can provide a lifetime memorable experience.
-Here we will talk about the best places to visit during the Kullu & Manali trip so that you don’t find it difficult to decide your travel itinerary.
+Here we will talk about the best places to visit during the Kullu & Delhi to Manali trip so that you don’t find it difficult to decide your travel itinerary.
 All the places included here will surely provide you the overall Kullu and Manali experience.

 Hadimba Devi Temple: Believed to be built in 1553, the Hadimba Devi Temple is situated on top of a hillock.
 Dedicated to Devi Hidimba, the wife of Pandava Bhima, this temple is a great marvel of Indian architecture, the same has been employed in Buddhist monasteries as well.
 The primary material used in the structure is wood to make it distinct.
 The other nearby places to visit are – the Museum of Himachal Culture, Siyali Mahadev Temple and Rahala Falls.
 At a distance of 70 meters from the Hidimba temple also lies the temple devoted to Ghatotkacha, the hero of the Mahabharata war who was the son of Bhima & Hidimba.
 Taking the blessing from these temples will fill some positive energy in you for the Kullu Manali Tour.